 Also Read: Poets and Pancakes Summary Class 12 English

 (All the italicized lines given below have been taken from Adrienne Rich’s poem, ‘Aunt Jennifer’s Tigers’.
-Also, find NCERT Solutions For Class 12 English Flamingo Poem Aunt Jennifer’s Tigers below.)
+Also, find NCERT Solutions for Class 12 English Flamingo Poem Aunt Jennifer’s Tigers Line By Line Explanation below.)

 Aunt Jennifer units a panel of tigers jumping jerkily across a screen.
 The tigers are the inhabitants of the jungle and are fearless creatures pacing elegantly and majestically.
 The tigers in this context are symbolic of the spirit of freedom which is enjoyed only by the men folk.
 Women like Aunt Jennifer are never able to taste his freedom as they are victims of male chauvinism.
 The lines bring out the evils of patriarchy as evident in the blatant gender bias and discrimination against women.